brend-ag/EnviroYou/README.md

 # EnviroYou
-A full-stack application with a survey that dynamically provides personalized recommendations of local environmental organizations to get involved with.
-Includes a login page to complete the survey.
-Created with HTML, CSS, JSON, JS, and PHP.
+A full-stack local application with a survey that dynamically provides personalized recommendations of local environmental organizations to get involved with.
+The application icludes a login page to complete the survey.
+It was created with HTML, CSS, JSON, JS, and PHP.
+The application was the deliverable of a final project for CSC 220: Advanced Programming Techniques at Smith College.

+With the help of [MAMP](https://www.mamp.info/en/windows/) and [Cyberduck](https://cyberduck.io/), EnviroYou was able to be hosted on a Smith College server.
+This allowed the PHP files to function on the server side.
+The application was run on a Windows 10 machine and using Google Chrome as the web browser.